 We now have site-licensed MATLAB for the following categories of users:

-To find out more about how to get MATLAB, visit the CNS Help Desk or call the CNS Help Desk at 512-232-1077 for assistence.
+To find out more about how to get MATLAB, either visit the CNS Help Desk, call the CNS Help Desk at 512-232-1077 for assistence, or visit the web page UT Service Now MATLAB Information.

 The College of Natural Sciences in conjunction with the College of Engineering have an Academic site-license for LabView.
 Information and software is available from the College of Engineering.